pcamus/weather_balloon_project/flight_results/README.md

 # Flight results

-Due to an incoorect value for the flight duration in the MicroPython program, the data logging was only made during 30 minutes of witch only 10 correspond to the fligth (up to an altitude of 2600 m).
+Due to an incorrect value for the flight duration in the MicroPython program, the data logging was only made for 30 minutes of which only 10 correspond to the flight (up to an altitude of 2600 m).

 The flight peaked at 34 km altitude.
 Its total duration was 2h15.